koreader/koreader-base/README.md

 * adapt Makefile to your needs

 * run `make thirdparty`.
-This will build MuPDF (plus the libraries it depends on), libDjvuLibre, CREngine and LuaJIT.
+This will build MuPDF (plus the libraries it depends on), libDjvuLibre, CREngine, libk2pdfopt and LuaJIT.

 * run `make`.
 This will build the koreaderbase application which is a Lua interpreter offering the koreader-base API to Lua scripts.